kibrq/ub-tester-tool/README.md

 # ub-tester-tool
 ## Installation
 Firstly, you have to make sure that you have correctly installed LLVM.
-If you don't, you should visit this [page](https://clang.llvm.org/docs/LibASTMatchersTutorial.html) and follow the instructions there.
+If you haven't, you should visit this [page](https://clang.llvm.org/docs/LibASTMatchersTutorial.html) and follow the instructions there.

-After that, you'll need to set an environment variable **LLVM_HOME** which points to correctly installed llvm directory (usually it's /usr/local/).
+After that, you'll need to set an environment variable **LLVM_HOME** which points to correctly installed LLVM directory (usually it's /usr/local/).
-And thirdly, you have to clone this repository anywhere you want and build a project:
+And thirdly, you have to clone this repository anywhere you want and build the project:
 ```bash
 git clone https://github.com/KirillBrilliantov/ub-tester-tool.git
 cd ub-tester-tool